Starts: January 15, 2020 9:00 am | Ends: January 16, 2020 4:00 pm

 - If PPS is delayed by 1-2 hours, the training will start at 10:30 am that day.

 Gabriele RossGabriele Ross brings with her two decades of working as counselor and advocate with marginalized populations such as youth struggling with substance abuse and mental illness, students who return from being incarcerated, students who are homeless, sexual minority youth and undocumented students in public schools in Seattle and in Vancouver, WA.
 Gabriele has a Masters Degree in Conflict Resolution from Portland State University.
 She is active in social justice organizations and worked as an advocate with victims of sexual assault and domestic violence, and as a community organizer.
 She came to the US initially as a volunteer for Action Reconciliation/Services for Peace, a German organization founded by survivors of the Nazi regime.
 She likes to be in her garden or on a dragon boat, or out running and biking.
 She is an avid soccer fan and volunteered for the Women’s World Cup twice as a translator.

-Stephen FowlerStephen Fowler is a performing artist, activist, justice advocate, and community educator from Portland Oregon.
+Stephen FowlerStephen Fowler is an activist, justice advocate, community educator, and performing artist from Portland Oregon.
 Convicted as a teenager, sentenced to 7.5 years in the Oregon Youth Authority, Stephen used his time to educate and expand his understanding of self-worth, potential, and purpose using art forms.
-Stephen is now committed to educating community members, teachers, law enforcement, parents, and students about the practice of restorative justice for community rehabilitation and also showing adolescents the power of their own voice and story.
-Stephen is a co-founder of Verbal Escape, an employee of Resolutions Northwest, Black Educational Achievement Movement, and is affiliated with Morpheus Youth Projects.
+Stephen is now committed to educating organizations, school districts, community members, teachers, parents, and students about the radical practice of restorative justice for collective liberation.
+Stephen is a Consultant, Mediator, co-founder of Verbal Escape, an employee of Resolutions Northwest, Race Talks Facilitator, and resource council member for Morpheus Youth Projects.

 January 15, 2020 9:00 am